Skip to content

 Why is cashmere so expensive?
 The simple explanation

-There are some materials whose price raises questions.
+There are materials whose price is questionable.

 Cashmere is one of them.